DADI (DADI) Price Hits $0.0709 on Major Exchanges

-DADI (CURRENCY:DADI) traded down 0.1% against the US dollar during the twenty-four hour period ending at 7:00 AM Eastern on December 28th.
+DADI (CURRENCY:DADI) traded down 0.1% against the US dollar during the 24-hour period ending at 21:00 PM Eastern on December 31st.
+One DADI token can now be bought for $0.0709 or 0.00000705 BTC on popular cryptocurrency exchanges including Ethfinex, Gate.io, IDEX and OKEx.
 Over the last week, DADI has traded 17.8% higher against the US dollar.
-DADI has a total market cap of $5.29 million and approximately $71,889.00 worth of DADI was traded on exchanges in the last 24 hours.
-One DADI token can currently be purchased for about $0.0709 or 0.00000705 BTC on major exchanges including OKEx, Ethfinex, Cobinhood and Kucoin.
+DADI has a market capitalization of $5.29 million and $71,889.00 worth of DADI was traded on exchanges in the last day.

 - COZ (COZ) traded up 26.7% against the dollar and now trades at $0.22 or 0.00004541 BTC.